taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

 The properties would add up horizontally, but mask the one most important property: the type.
-Therefore you should treat action type and payload on the same level, but nest the payload itself one level deeper as the two abstract properties.
+Therefore, you should treat action type and payload on the same level, but nest the payload itself one level deeper as the two abstract properties.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~